 Figure 5: Flip options within Rotate gallery

-- Figure 6 displays the selected shape (refer to Figure 1) flipped horizontally.
+- Figure 6, below, displays the selected shape (refer to Figure 1) flipped horizontally.

 Figure 6: Shape flipped horizontally

 - You can make the copies of your selected shape, and then flip them differently to create some pattern, as shown in Figure 7, below.